 Becoming an NC Campus Compact VISTA is a competitive process.
 Once you have submitted your application through the AmeriCorps portal it is forwarded to NC Campus Compact.
-NC Campus Compact contacts qualified candidates to request a résumé, and then we conduct interviews with some applicants.
-Strong candidates are invited to a second round of interviews with host site supervisors whose projects are a potential match with the candidate's skills and interests.
+NC Campus Compact contacts qualified candidates to request a résumé, and then we conduct screening interviews with selected applicants.
+Strong candidates are invited to a second round of interviews with host site supervisors whose projects may match with the candidate's skills and interests.
 A candidate's application may be reviewed by multiple host sites.
 Selected candidates will be offered a position as an NC Campus Compact VISTA!
 You have the option to accept or decline an offer.

-We will have approximately 20 VISTA projects across North Carolina in 2014-2015.
+We will have approximately 20 VISTA projects across North Carolina in 2015-2016.
 Our VISTAs are hosted by a college or university member campus in partnership with a community-based organization (such as a K-12 school or non-profit), or VISTAs are hosted by a community-based organization in partnership with a member campus.
-We are still in the process of identifying VISTA host sites for 2014-2015, but we will be able to answer questions about specific sites during the interview process.
+Review our 2015-16 host site summaries.

 During the interview process you are welcome to express your preference for a particular host site.
 However, we cannot guarantee placement at a requested site.
 You will have the option to accept or decline a host site's offer.

 VISTA is a full-time position and members work approximately 40 hours per week.
 VISTA members cannot be full-time students and cannot have a second job.
 You will typically work the same hours as other staff at your host site, though you may work occasional weekends or evenings depending on the project.
 VISTAs usually take the same holidays as other staff at your site.
 In addition, VISTAs may take up to 10 personal days and 10 sick days during the year of service.